-The Company has in place an Investor Relations Policy which provides guidance on when and how the Company engages and communicates with shareholders.
+As a demonstration of the Company's commitment to transparency and fair disclosure, the Company has in place an Investor Relations Policy which provides guidance on when and how the Company engages and communicates with shareholders.
 Enquiries from shareholders, analysts and the press are handled by specifically designated personnel in lieu of a dedicated investor relations team.